-The realized transport demand, expressed in passenger or ton-km, can increase for two reasons.
+The realized transport demand, expressed in passenger or ton-km, is the multiplication of transported volume and the distance it is carried over.
+It can increase for two reasons:

-- The second is a growth in the average distance over which passengers or freight are being carried.
-Outsourcing, offshoring, economic specialization (factors linked with globalization) and suburbanization are all relevant factors behind this trend.
+- The second is a growth in the average distance over which passengers or freight are carried.
+Outsourcing, offshoring, economic specialization (factors linked with globalization), and suburbanization are all relevant factors behind this trend.

-These two factors are often occurring concomitantly, creating multiplying effects on the transport demand.
+These two factors often occur concomitantly, creating multiplying effects on transport demand.